 So what are some inconvenient truths about TEOTWAWKI?
 Here are just a few of my personal observations and expectations, and let me warn you, a few may make you uncomfortable.
 Of course, I could be proved wrong.

 - Preparedness will cost money.
 There’s no way around it.

 - If you talk about preparedness, you’ll be ridiculed.
-If you keep your mouth shut, you’ll miss out on establishing a support system that is 100% necessary to survival.
+If you keep your mouth shut, you’ll miss out on establishing a support system that could become necessary to survival.